shenwei356/LexicMap/docs/content/faqs/_index.md

 ### Why is LexicMap slow for batch searching?

-- LexicMap is mainly designed for sequence alignment with a small number of queries against a database with a huge number of genomes.
+- LexicMap is mainly designed for sequence alignment with a small number of queries against a database with a huge number (up to 16 million) of genomes.

 - `lexicmap search` has a flag `-w/--load-whole-seeds` to load the whole seed data into memory for faster search.